tradeio/exchange-api-doc/sign-request.md

 <b>{"Symbol":"btc_usdt","Side":"buy","Type":"limit","Quantity":0.01,"Price":0.01,"ts":"1544601801600"}</b>

-Sign the resulting string with the algorithm SHA512 where key = your private key
-Add resulting signature to Header key "Sign"
+Sign the resulting string with the algorithm SHA512 where key = your private key and add resulting signature to Header key "Sign"

 *  Secret key(The 'SecretKey' distributed by Trade.io when you applied for APIKEY):